Charlotte Newton, BSc (Hons) Forensic Science, 2016

 I am currently a forensic technician for ESG and I thoroughly enjoy the job.
-The role requires me to carry out several drug analyse on cases from the police throughout the UK.
-I feel very lucky to of got this job so quickly as I had been pursuing this type of job role throughout my university career, however it wasn’t until I had just finished university that I finally got the job I desired.
+The role requires me to carry out drug analysis for police cases throughout the UK.
+I feel very lucky to have got this job so quickly as I had been pursuing this type of job role throughout my university career, however it wasn’t until I had just finished university that I finally got the job I desired.

 What were the main reasons you took that course?

 My passion for forensic science stemmed from my interest in criminology and psychology.
-It wasn’t until I started forensic science in sixth form that I realised a laboratory based job could give me an upper hand when applying for jobs.
-Therefore I choose the course as I wanted to explore the field of forensics further, gain more experience in the laboratory and overall strengthen my career choices.
+It wasn’t until I started forensic science in sixth form that I realised a laboratory-based course could give me the upper hand when applying for jobs.
+I therefore chose the course to explore the field of forensics further, gain more experience in the laboratory and overall strengthen my career choices.

 Why did you choose to study the course at the University of Derby?

-The Derby University course at the time I started was the only forensic science course in the UK that had been accredited for all 3 areas of forensics by the chartered society of forensic science.
-This obviously got my attention as well as the lectures who all seemed to have real life experience in the forensics field rather than being just chemistry or biology based.
+At the time, it was the only forensic science course in the UK that had been accredited for all 3 areas of forensics by the Chartered Society of Forensic Science.
+This obviously got my attention as well as the lecturers who all had real life experience in the forensics field rather than being just chemistry or biology based.

 What impact has studying this course at Derby had on your career?